Identity document: Israel

 Israeli law requires every permanent resident above the age of 16, whether a citizen or not, to carry an identification card called te'udat zehut (תעודת זהות) in Hebrew or biţāqat huwīya (بطاقة هوية) in Arabic.

 The card is designed in a bilingual form, printed in Hebrew and Arabic; however, the personal data is presented in Hebrew by default and may be presented in Arabic as well if the owner decides so.
 The card must be presented to an official on duty (e.g., a policeman) upon request, but if the resident is unable to do this, one may contact the relevant authority within five days to avoid a penalty.

 Until the mid-1990s, the identification card was considered the only legally reliable document for many actions such as voting or opening a bank account.
 Since then, the new Israeli driver's licenses which include photos and extra personal information are now considered equally reliable for most of these transactions.
-In other situations any government-issued photo ID, such as a passport or a military ID, may suffice.
+In other situations, any government-issued photo ID, such as a passport or a military ID, may suffice.

 Japan

 Japanese citizens are not required to have identification documents with them within the territory of Japan.
-When necessary, official documents, such as one's Japanese driver's license, basic resident registration card, radio operator license, social insurance card, health insurance card or passport are generally used and accepted.
+When necessary, official documents, such as one's Japanese driver's license, individual number card, basic resident registration card, radio operator license, social insurance card, health insurance card or passport are generally used and accepted.
 On the other hand, mid- to long-term foreign residents are required to carry their Zairyū cards, while short-term visitors and tourists (those with a Temporary Visitor status sticker in their passport) are required to carry their passports.

+Kazakhstan

+Since 1994, Kazakhstan has issued a compulsory identity card (Jeke kuälık), with a validity of 10 years, for all its citizens over the age of 16.
+In order to receive an ID card, a Kazakh citizen must apply to NJSC State Corporation "Government for Citizens" at their permanent or temporary place of residence.

+Currently, there's no legislation in requiring persons in Kazakhstan to carry their ID cards in public.
+In addition, the ID card documents could be stored digitally in mobile phones due to an eGov app launched in November 2019.